openhab/openhab-addons/bundles/org.openhab.binding.boschshc/README.md

 ## Thing Configuration

-You define your Bosch devices by adding them either to the a `.things` file in your `$OPENHAB_CONF/things` folder like this:
+You define your Bosch devices by adding them either to a `.things` file in your `$OPENHAB_CONF/things` folder like this:

 ```
 Bridge boschshc:shc:1 [ ipAddress="192.168.x.y" ] {